Some answers to the FAQs

 Can you help me get my cartoon book published?

-Sorry but I can’t help you with that because I’m like you, banging on the gate: I’m not one of the gatekeepers.
+I can’t because I’m like you, banging on the gate; I’m not one of the gatekeepers.
 It’s editors and publishers you want.
 If you can get an agent first that may help – anything coming from a known and respected agent will get looked at faster.
 If you’d like me to share a load of useful contacts with you, I’m afraid that’s a list I don’t have.
 In the book trade I deal with my one agent, my editor at Hodder & Stoughton, my other editor at Hodder Children’s, and that’s it.
 Your best resource for contacts is the Writers’ and Artists’ Yearbook, which comes out annually and is crammed full of useful information, including details on how to send your stuff to just about every agent and publisher in the UK.
 Whenever sending material to an editor or and agent, be sure to check their preferred method for submissions, which will doubtless be on their website.

 Can I collaborate with you on a cartoon project?